 Until April 2013, he was the editor of TIME International, where he managed TIME's global news staff and oversaw all international news coverage appearing in its four global print and tablet editions, on TIME.com and other digital and mobile platforms.

 Previously, he was managing editor of TIME.com where he led a record-breaking increase in traffic and the brand's social media presence by dramatically broadening the site's daily news coverage and its expansion onto several new outlets, including TIME's first stand-alone iPad apps and its first smart-TV app.
 While he was editor of TIME.com, TIME won an Emmy for its groundbreaking website, "Beyond 9/11: Portraits of Resilience," in the category of "New Approaches to News and Documentary Programming."

-Jim Frederick is the managing editor of Time.com and an executive editor at TIME magazine and author of Black Hearts: One Platoon's Descent Into Madness in Iraq's Triangle of Death.
-Between August 2006 and January 2008, he was a senior editor at TIME in London, responsible for helping to coordinate coverage of Europe, Africa and the Middle East for both the weekly newsmagazine and the time.com website.
+Between August 2006 and January 2008, he was a senior editor at TIME in London, responsible for helping to coordinate coverage of Europe, Africa and the Middle East for TIME online and in print.
 Prior to that assignment, he was TIME's Tokyo Bureau Chief for four years, where he reported on and wrote about Japanese culture, society, government, economics, and international politics.

 Frederick has freelanced widely for publications ranging from Real Simple to the New York Times Magazine.
 He has been a frequent public speaker and panelist at the World Economic Forum and similar organizations' events and he has appeared often on radio and TV, including CNN, MSNBC, CNBC, 60 Minutes and NPR.